This is How Scientists Have Bypassed The Aging Process

 Microautophagy is the key to this process.
 For example, if cells in the brain have damaged or old pieces and those cells stay there, they can cause Alzheimer’s or Parkinson’s disease.
 Clearing this mess avoids the negative effects of the aging process in other parts of the body.

 Previous research has shown that AMPK can activate autophagy and this latest research shows that it can be strengthened.
-In fact, they found that when this gene is activated in the nervous system of fruit flies, there is an increase in autophagy in the stomach.
+They found that when this gene is activated in the nervous system of fruit flies, there is an increase in autophagy in the stomach.
 Furthermore, activation of AMPK in the intestines causes autophagy in the brain.

 Indeed, the connection between AMPK and the early signs of Alzheimer’s disease was described in the study published on April 10, 2013.
 Therefore, we should wait for a while to see how this approach will work in complex organisms.